Is Iceland Safe to Visit?

 In normal circumstances, Iceland is very safe to visit.
 But these aren’t usual times, and travel to Iceland has extra considerations, as with everywhere else.
 This is because of the quarantine and social restrictions put in place due to the current global pandemic.

-We’ve gathered all the info about Iceland and coronavirus below to help you stay informed.
+We’ve gathered useful information about Iceland and coronavirus below to help you stay informed.

 How is Iceland dealing with the coronavirus?